Washington halts unemployment payments for two days after finding $1.6 million in fraudulent claims amid coronavirus pandemic

 “The bad guys … use automated tools that just pound these websites with known credentials,” Lee said.

-Such data appears to have allowed fraudsters to access the ESD system through a separate state system, known as SecureAccess WA (SAW), that handles user authentication for several state departments.
+Such data appears to have allowed fraudsters to access the ESD system through a separate state system, known as SecureAccess Washington (SAW), that handles user authentication for several state departments.

 Once someone breaks into a SAW account, they can then enter the ESD system, Demerice said.